UtrechtUniversity/DrRods/README.md

 This file must be created by the user in the directory *src*, where the DrRods tools are located.

-The program *setup.py* extract the connectivity details from the iRODS server configuration file */etc/irods/server_config.json* and creates the *database.ini* file for you.
+The program *setup.py* extracts the connectivity details from the iRODS server configuration file */etc/irods/server_config.json* and creates the *database.ini* file for you.